wmutschl/mutschler.eu/content/linux/install-guides/manjaro-btrfs.md

 *Timeshift* will now check on every full hour if snapshots (hourly, daily, weekly, monthly) need to be created or deleted.
 Note that boot snapshots will actually be created about 10 minutes after boot, not directly at system startup.

 *Timeshift* puts all snapshots into `/run/timeshift/backup`.
-Conveniently, the real root (subvolid 5) of your BTRFS partition is also mounted here, so it is easy to view, create, delete and move around snapshots manually.
+Conveniently, the real root (subvolid 5) of your btrfs partition is also mounted here, so it is easy to view, create, delete and move around snapshots manually.

 ```bash
 ls /run/timeshift/backup